Using Hilbert transform and classical chains to simulate quantum walks: Construction of the wave function

-which is just the Schr\"{o}dinger equation in Fourier space as we mentioned at the beginning.
-Note that here $\frac{\rm{d} \mit{P}_k(t) } {\rm{d}\mit{t}}$ and $\frac{\rm{d} \mit{R}_k(t) } {\rm{d}\mit{t}}$ are obtained in view of Eqs.~\eqref{PnormalT} and~\eqref{RnormalT}.
-Turning back to the lattice space, we then get the wave function's real and imaginary parts.
-One might think that the relation between $\widehat{\psi}_k$ and $\widehat{Z}_k$ is just a curious mathematical coincidence.
-However, the quantum and the classical systems share some common features, such as that both have certain wave like properties, i.e. classical vibrations are phonons which are waves.
-That was the reason why we searched for this intriguing exact correspondence between the classical and quantum worlds.
-This Schr\"{o}dinger equation also further confirms our idea of how to construct the wave function by using classical systems' correlation functions.
-It is worthwhile to note that the theory works also for finite number of particles, where the translation invariance of both the classical and corresponding quantum systems, insure the applicability of Fourier analysis.
-Thus, the limit $N \rightarrow \infty$ is not a general request, as we will demonstrate detailedly in a further longer publication~\cite{FutureWork}.
+which is just the Schr\"{o}dinger equation in Fourier space that we mentioned at the beginning. $\frac{\rm{d} \mit{R}_k(t) } {\rm{d}\mit{t}}$ and $\frac{\rm{d} \mit{P}_k(t) } {\rm{d}\mit{t}}$ were obtained from~\eqref{RnormalT} and~\eqref{PnormalT}.
+Turning back to lattice space, we get the wave function's real and imaginary parts.
+One might think that the relation between $\psi_m$ and $Z_m$ is just a curious mathematical coincidence.
+However, the quantum and the classical systems share wave-like properties.
+For this reason, we searched for this intriguing exact correspondence between the classical and quantum worlds.
+The appearance of the Schr\"{o}dinger equation confirms our idea that classical systems' correlation functions can be used to obtain quantum dynamics.
+It is worthwhile to note that the theory works also for finite number of particles.
+Translation invariance of both, the classical and corresponding quantum system, ensures the applicability of Fourier analysis.
+Thus, the limit of $N \rightarrow \infty$ is not a general request.